 To learn more:

-This three-year pilot project provides funding to Qikiqtani Inuit who are established qimmiit practitioners.
-Each eligible applicant will receive $3,000 as a one-time payment.
+This project provides funding to Qikiqtani Inuit who are established qimmiit practitioners.
+Each eligible applicant will receive $3,500 per year.
 The program is part of QIA’s ongoing work on the Qikiqtani Truth Commission.

 To learn more or to access the application: